elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-differences-between-apa-style-and-other-citation-styles.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    An overview of the key differences between APA style and other citation styles such as MLA, Chicago, and Harvard, focusing on in-text citations, reference lists, document formatting, and tone.
+    This content discusses the key differences between APA style and other citation styles, including MLA, Chicago, and Harvard, covering aspects like in-text citations, reference lists, document formatting, and the tone used in academic writing.
   page_keywords: >-
-    APA style, citation styles, differences, MLA, Chicago, Harvard, in-text citations, reference list, bibliography, document formatting, tone and voice, academic writing, citation integrity, plagiarism
+    APA style, citation styles, differences, MLA, Chicago, Harvard, in-text citations, reference list, bibliography, document formatting, tone and voice
 author: QuickTakes
 question: >-
     What are the key differences between APA style and other citation styles?